 SpaceX Senior Manager, Space Operations Development

-Just five years after earning his undergraduate degree, Jason Tenebaum helped launch a Dragon spacecraft as a mission operations engineer with SpaceX.Jason Tenenbaum (AE ’07)
+Just five years after earning his undergraduate degree, Jason Tenebaum helped launch a Dragon spacecraft as a mission operations engineer with SpaceX.Jason Tenenbaum (Aerospace Engineering ’07)

 The summer after graduating from Illinois Tech, Jason Tenenbaum joined Lockheed Martin Mission Services as a systems engineer.
 He worked there for three years before joining SpaceX, where he gained experience in many different areas.
 He began as team lead developing the space suit for use on the Dragon spacecraft, then was lead crew operations engineer for Dragon missions to the International Space Station.
 Tenenbaum was then named manager of space operations development before becoming Dragon mission director.
 Since November 2018 Tenenbaum has served in his current position of senior manager for space operations development.